brunormferreira/swapi.dev/README.md

 # swapi.dev

-Application made with React hooks.
+- Application made with react hooks.
+- Switch to `dev branch` to run the project.